DataDog/documentation/content/en/security/cloud_siem/signal_correlation_rules.md

 1. Select a rule for **Rule a**.
 Click the pencil icon to rename the rule.
 Use the **correlated by** dropdown to define the correlating attribute.
 You can select multiple attributes (maximum of 3) to correlate the selected rules.
 See [Time windows](#time-windows) for more information about the sliding window.

-2. Select a rule for **Rule b** in the second Rule editor’s dropdown.
+2. Select a rule for **Rule b** in the second Rule editor's dropdown.
 Click the pencil icon to rename the rule.
 The attributes and sliding window time frame is set to what was selected for **Rule a**.

 ### Set rule cases